-If the recipe above was too much preparation then this sweet chilli barbecue grilled prawn recipe is for you.
+If the recipe above was too much preparation then this easy sweet chilli barbecue shrimp recipe is for you.
 It's almost too easy!

 Many Amazon merchants pay us a small referral fee when you click this link and purchase from them...